redwoodjs/redwood/docs/docs/cors.md

+---
+title: Cross Origin Resource Sharing
+description: When you need to worry about CORS
+slug: cors
+---
 # CORS

 CORS stands for [Cross Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
 In a nutshell, by default, browsers aren't allowed to access resources outside their own domain.